Your First Steps: Building a Simple Web Server

 - Click "Save Credentials."

-Security Note: Your AWS credentials are encrypted and stored securely.
+Security Note: Your AWS credentials (Access Keys and Secret Keys) or Role ARNs are encrypted and stored securely.
 CloudNOOE uses them only to deploy and manage the resources you define in your workspace.
+We strongly recommend using the Role-Based Access method for its enhanced security and adherence to the principle of least privilege, as it avoids sharing long-lived static credentials.

 Step 5: Deploy to AWS